-Alzheimer’s disease is a permanent, progressive brain disorder that slowly destroys memory and thinking skills, and eventually the ability to carry out even the simplest day to day routines and tasks.
+Alzheimer’s disease is a permanent, progressive brain disorder that slowly destroys memory, thinking skills, and eventually the ability to carry out even the simplest daily routines and tasks.

 Dementia ranges in severity from the mildest stage, when it is just beginning to affect a person’s functioning, to the most severe stage, when the person must depend completely on others for basic activities of daily living.

-While the number of symptoms you have and how strong they are vary, it’s important to identify the early signs.
-You need to ask yourself some tough questions.
+While the number of symptoms you have and their severity varies, it’s crucial to identify the early signs.
+You need to ask yourself some tough questions:

-This is the most common symptom.
-Do you easily forget information you just learned?
+Forgetting is the most common symptom.
+Do you easily forget any information you just learned?
 Do you lose track of important dates, names, and events?
 Do you forget big things even happened?
 Do you ask for the same information over and over?
 Do you rely heavily on memory aids like Post-it notes or reminders on your smartphone?

 Do you have trouble making plans and sticking to them?
 Is it tricky to follow a recipe, even one you’ve used many times?
 Is it hard to concentrate on detailed tasks, especially if they involve numbers?
 For example, can you keep track of your bills and balance your checkbook?

 Even familiar things can become hard.
 Do you have trouble driving to a location you go to often?
 Can you complete an ordinary task at work?
 Do you forget the rules of your favorite game?

 Times and Places Are Confusing